francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

 #### Assigning Static Host Variables

 The VM we created in Part 1 was assigned a random public IPv4 address from DigitalOcean's public IP space.
-As we did not do any extra steps such as assigning a static reserved IP or domain name, this random IP address will be what we use to connect to the host.
+As we did not do any extra steps such as assigning a static reserved IP or domain name, this IP will be what we use to connect to the host.

-#### DigitalOcean Static Inventory Example
+#### DigitalOcean Static Inventory

-*./cloud-infra/ansible/inventory/sources/digitalocean-static.yaml:*
+As an example, we can see what our static inventory definition would look like in order to provide the same functionality of the dynamic inventory plugin:

 ```yaml
 ---